eoanodea/robotics-assignment/README.md

 ## ✏️ Description

 The aim of this project is to communicate and control a [TURTLEBOT 2](http://kobuki.yujinrobot.com/about2) over a local WiFi network.
-There are two parts to this project, the physical part where we utilise the Turtlebot, by using `Kobuki Node` in `ROS1`.
-The simulated part uses the same code but along with Gazebo Garden.
+There are two parts to this project, the physical part where we utilise the Turtlebot, by using [Kobuki Node](http://wiki.ros.org/kobuki_node) in [ROS1](https://www.ros.org/).
+The simulated part uses the same code but along with [Gazebo Garden](https://gazebosim.org/home).

 A Docker stack contains the following: